FraniukasSneideris/Python---Building-a-Calorie-Intake-Calculator/README.md

 ```
 5. Adding new food:

-Now, let's say you enter a food that it's not found in the json database..
+Now, let's say you enter a food that's not found in the json database..
 If that happens, you'll get the following:
 ```bash
 Enter food item: cupcake
 Enter quantity for cupcake: 1